-Tuition Remission: Under current policy, faculty who have been employed at Park full-time for two years are eligible to receive full tuition remission for their children who attend Park.
-All applicants, including faculty children, must meet Park’s standards for admission.
-(During the first two years of employment, faculty may apply for aid through the need-based financial assistance program.)
+Tuition Remission: Under current policy, employees who have been employed at Park full-time for two years are eligible to receive full tuition remission for their children who attend Park.
+All applicants, including employee children, must meet Park’s standards for admission.
+During the first two years of employment, employees can apply for support through the need-based financial assistance program.

-Please send letter of interest, resume, statement of educational philosophy, and recommendations via email or US mail.
+Application Process: Send letter of interest, statement of educational philosophy, and current resume to:

 Contact Person: Priscilla Morales

 2425 Old Court Road